wp-plugins/lw-website-tools/readme.txt

 **(Tools page)
 	-fixed alignment issue when form was submitted! :)
-	-fixed text area for some tools not working! :D
+	-fixed text area for some tools not working!

 = 1.2.3 =